 You might have to travel overseas to work on projects.

 Most people entering this profession have a Masters degree or doctorate in nanotechnology.

 Relevant degree subjects include maths, physics, chemistry, electronics engineering, computer science and nanoscience.

 Entry requirements for degree courses are usually 4-5 Highers including 2 or 3 from Maths, Chemistry and Physics.
 You need English and Maths at least to National 5.
 Individual course requirements vary so check with the institution.

 The University of Strathclyde offers the Masters in Nanoscience.
-Entry requirements are a 2:1 or 2:2 Honours degree in physics, chemistry or related subject.
+Entry requirements are a 2:1 or 2:2 Honours degree in Maths, Physics, Chemistry or related subject.

 The University of Glasgow offers the Masters in Nanoscience and Nanotechnology.
-For entry you need a 2:2 Honours degree in a relevant subject.
+For entry you need a 2:1 Honours degree in a relevant subject.
 A 2:2 with 2:1 marks in core modules may be considered.